-The additional training allowance that may be claimed by a company with preferred status may not in total exceed R30 million over the six year period from the date of approval of the project.
+The additional training allowance that may be claimed by a company with preferred status may not in total exceed R30 million at the end of the compliance period from the date of approval of the project.

-In the case of projects other than projects with preferred status, the additional training allowance may not in total exceed R20 million over the six year period from the date of approval of the project.
+The additional training allowance for projects other than projects with preferred status may not in total exceed R20 million at the end of the compliance period from the date of approval of the project.

-Only the cost of training incurred in respect of training that is accredited by SAQA or training that the adjudication committee determines to be equivalent to training accredited by SAQA may be taken into account.
+Only the cost of training incurred in respect of training that is accredited by the South African Qualifications Authority (SAQA) or training that the adjudication committee determines to be equivalent to training accredited by SAQA may be taken into account.
+The onus is on the applicant to satisfy the adjudication committee that the non-accredited training is equivalent to training accredited by SAQA.
+Each case is considered having regard to the specific facts.